katajakasa/aetherguild2/docs/protocol/AUTH.md

 Requests the server to authenticate the client with username and password.
 When correct user credentials are supplied, returns session key & user data and sets the connection to authenticated state.

-On failure, a standard error packet is returned.

 Request (client -> server):
 ```
 {